johnwcowan/r7rs-work/RangesCowan.md

 `(range-split-at `*drange index*`)`

-Returns two values which are dranges.
+Returns two values which are definite ranges.
 The first value contains all elements of *drange* from the zeroth element to the indexth element exclusive.
 The second value contains all elements of *drange* from the indexth element inclusive